Equimine/DevSecOps-Exercise/README.md

+# Propstream CyberSecurity Assessment Exercise

+Here is a bad site.
+Please detail all security issues you find and either provide a code fix or describe an infrastructure or architectural mitigation.
+To pass, you must find and address at least 50% of the issues in the code.

-# Shiny, Let's Be Bad Guys: Exploiting and Mitigating the Top 10 Web App Vulnerabilities
+## Let's Be Bad Guys: Exploiting and Mitigating the Top 10 Web App Vulnerabilities

 The Internet is a dangerous place, filled with evildoers out to attack your code for fun or profit, so it's not enough to just ship your awesome new web app--you